TheRealBarenziah/export-helper/README.md

 ```

 ### ... more examples ?
-This is my configuration on the [module](https://github.com/TheRealBarenziah/imgbb-uploader/blob/master) I made this for.
+This is the configuration on the [module](https://github.com/TheRealBarenziah/imgbb-uploader/blob/master) I made this for.
-I have an utility file updateExport.js:
+I have an utility file updateExport.js :
 ```javascript
 const exportHelper = require("export-helper");